krishan57gupta/ROSeq/README.md

 samples$count<-limma::voom(ROSeq::TMMnormalization(samples$count))
 ```

-### ROSeq calling:
+### ROSeq analysis.

-Requires a matrix with row as genes and columns and cells, and also
+Input: gene expression matrix with genes in rows and cells in columns.
-condition of cells, means lables for each cell. numCores can be set as
+Condition/group annotation of cells also need to be supplied.
+User can
-per number of core/cpu
+set numCores based the hardware specifications in her
-avaialble.
+computer.

 ``` r
 output<-ROSeq(countData=samples$count$E, condition = samples$group, numCores=1)